-The average Greek family spends over a third of their budget on food and beverages.
-Locals spend hours at coffee shops when they can (coffee, aside from ouzo (a local spirit), is the national beverage), but this is often less about the coffee and more about spending time with friends or family.
+Food and drink are important in Greece, and serve as the gathering point for socialising.
+Locals spend hours at coffee shops when they can, but this is often less about the coffee itself and more about spending time with friends or family.

 Even in the toughest times, Greek people are fantastic hosts who provide their guests with everything they can.
-Expats who enjoy this privilege should always bring a gift for the host/hostess such as wine or flowers.
-They should also be prepared to eat whatever is in front of them – it is considered rude and ignorant to turn down food for being too “exotic”.
-Additionally, alcohol of some kind usually attends these gatherings; however, Greeks also value balance which, in this case, means a semblance of sobriety.
+Expats who enjoy this privilege should always bring a gift for the host such as wine or flowers.
+They should also be prepared to eat whatever is in front of them – it is considered rude to turn down food.